Kwame42/jcm_ss/README.md

 The input and the output are in Json, so feel free to create any initial condition and to write and to she a renderer (I wont write it, I do not like graphical stuff).

+## TO DO

+### short term
+- Test and control of the operation
+- Changing output file to the format as inoput (to enbale "to be continued...")

+### Long term
+- integration of funnier algo like "Particle Mesh"